how to capture breathtaking

 Not everyone has steady hands; therefore, the image slightly blurry due to camera shake.
 Every time you press the shutter button, the camera will move no matter how careful you are.
 Shaky hands can get you into trouble and make your images blurry.
 Prop your camera against something stable surface.

-When you engage your shutter button, you might shake your camera a bit just enough to focus your image.
+Whenever you engage your shutter button, you might shake your camera a bit just enough to de-focus your image.
 My advice is to use a time delay of about 1-2 seconds.
-This is what I do if I shoot hand-held to capture sharp images.
+I do this if I shoot hand-held to capture sharp images.
 Even on a tripod could use that extra second.

 Read More Tips below...